IBAS Homepage

 Searching

-1. Context search.
+- Context search.
 This is the default method.
 A maximum of five search terms are allowed (comprising not more than 128 characters in total, including spaces).
 Each term must be separated by a space from following terms and can consist of a word or a phrase (phrases must be enclosed in double quotes).
 A match is recorded when all the search terms are found in the same paragraph.
 This is particularly useful for this site where many of the paragraphs are quite long and topic focused.
 There may be several matched paragraphs in a given document and extracts are provided from each.
 Documents referenced will have the matched paragraphs highlighted if javascript is enabled.
 Although many "common words" are discarded there is an upper limit to the number of matches permitted to guard against spurious searching for trivial expressions.
 Also, to avoid abuse, in words only English alphanumeric characters and, optionally, hyphens are permitted; within phrases, periods, commas, colons, apostrophes, and hyphens are allowed in addition to alphanumeric characters.
 The search algorithm employed seeks to match the singular and plural of input words as well as alternative tenses.
 For some shorter words this is not possible, but the majority that have relevance on this site will match singular, plural and regular past tense.
-It should be pointed out that this method only examines the text of articles: article titles, tables, bullet points, footnotes, etc. are ignored.

-2. Name search.
-This is somewhat of a misnomer – the method can be used to search for any phrase.
+- Name search.
+This is somewhat of a misnomer the method can be used to search for any phrase.
 In summary the input for this mode is: a phrase not more than 128 characters long (not enclosed in double quotes), comprising alphanumeric characters and, optionally, hyphens, commas, periods, colons, apostrophes, and quotes, the latter having no special meaning.
-Unlike the Context search, matches are sought everywhere within the document, with the exception of the document title.
+When trying to match a name containing "special" characters search for a portion of the name which does not contain such characters.
+Matches are sought everywhere within the document, with the exception of the document title.
 The algorithm is simply an exact match of the input phrase.
 Matches are returned as a date ordered list of documents.
 Documents accessed from the list will have matched elements highlighted if javascript is enabled.
 This can have some curious effects.
 In some cases entire columns of tables may be highlighted.

 Browser Compatibility